- Jun 19, 2018

-NAHB’s Multifamily Production Index (MPI) indicates that multifamily market conditions may be worsening.
+NAHB’s Multifamily Production Index (MPI) remained at 53 in the first quarter of 2018.
 The MPI measures builder and developer sentiment about current conditions in the multifamily market on a scale of 0 to 100.
 The index is scaled so that a number above 50 indicates that more respondents report conditions are improving than report conditions are getting worse.
-The MPI dropped seven points to 48 in the first quarter of 2017.
-The last time the MPI had a reading below 50 was in the fourth quarter of 2011.

 CPI vs. Rent:

-The headline consumer price index (CPI) rose by 0.2 percent over the month of April, reversing the 0.3 percent decline that took place in March 2017.
-This is the first monthly decline since February 2016.
-The reversal partly reflects a changing trend in energy prices.
-Over the month of April, the Energy Price Index increased by 1.1 percent after falling by 3.2 percent in March.
-Meanwhile, food prices rose by 0.2 percent in April, 0.1 percentage point less than its level of growth in March.
-Excluding historically volatile food and energy prices, “core” CPI rose by 0.1 percent in April.
-Shelter prices, which are the largest consumer expenditure category, grew by 0.3 percent as rental prices, a component of the shelter index, grew by 0.3 percent in March.
-Since the increase in rental prices exceeded the growth in overall inflation, as measured by core-CPI, then NAHB’s Real Rent Index rose over the month, increasing by 0.2 percent.
-Over the past year, NAHB’s Real Rent Index rose by 1.9 percent.
+The headline Consumer Price Index (CPI) rose by 0.2 percent in April on a seasonally adjusted basis, after a 0.1 percent decrease in March.
+Over the month of April, the Energy Price Index increased by 1.4 percent, after a 2.8 percent decrease in March, and food prices rose by 0.3 percent.
+Excluding historically volatile food and energy prices, “core” CPI rose by 0.1 percent, slightly slower than the 0.2 percent increase in March.
+Shelter prices, which are the largest consumer expenditure category, grew by 0.3 percent as rental prices, a component of the shelter index, grew by 0.4 percent in April.
+Since the increase in rental prices exceeded the growth rate in overall inflation, as measured by core-CPI, then NAHB’s Real Rent Index rose over the month of April, increasing by 0.3 percent.
+Over the past year, NAHB’s Real Rent Index has risen by 1.5 percent.

 Existing Condo Sales and Prices:

-The price of inputs to construction rose by 3.6 percent on a not seasonally adjusted basis over the 12 months ending in April 2017.
+The price of inputs to construction industries rose by 6.1 percent on a not seasonally adjusted basis over the past 12 months ending in April.
 This component of the Producer Price Index is composed of the price of inputs to new construction and the price of maintenance and repairs.
-Over the past year, the price of inputs to new construction increased by 3.5 percent, inputs to new non-residential construction (3.5%), inputs to new residential construction (3.2%), maintenance and repairs construction (3.5%), inputs to non-residential maintenance and repairs (3.6%), and inputs to residential maintenance and repairs declined but increased by 3.4 percent.
-Meanwhile, the price of oriented strand board (OSB) grew by 25.5 percent over the past 12 months, cement (3.7%), Gypsum (7.4%), and softwood plywood (13.3%).
+Over the past year, the price of inputs to new construction increased by 6 percent, new non-residential construction (5.7%) and new residential construction (6%).
+The price of maintenance and repairs construction grew by 6 percent and both the price of inputs to non-residential maintenance and repairs and the price of inputs to residential maintenance rose by 6.2 percent, over the past year.
+Meanwhile, the price of oriented strand board (OSB) rose by 11 percent, cement (1.3%), Gypsum (7.5%) and softwood plywood (26.2%) over the past 12 months.